farshidhesami/machine_learning_01/README.md

     - Supports Feature Engineering

 - 26- Go to 02_data_validation.ipynb and add a code from "Experiment.ipynb"
-- 27- update the entity and configuration manager and update the pipeline then run it and check "artifacts/data_validation" ---> after run all "schema.yaml" line check with "Data columns" <---

 - Note : Lets update a "SRC" :
-- 28- we updated all "config.yaml and schema.yaml updated and params.yaml" .
+- 27- we updated all "config.yaml and schema.yaml updated and params.yaml" .
-- 29- update entity with src/MachineLearning_2023/entity/config_entity.
+- 28- update entity with src/MachineLearning_2023/entity/config_entity.
-- 30- update configuration manager with src/MachineLearning_2023/config/configuration.py
+- 29- update configuration manager with src/MachineLearning_2023/config/configuration.py
-- 31- update components with create a "data_validation.py" src/MachineLearning_2023/components/data_validation.py.
+- 30- update components with create a "data_validation.py" src/MachineLearning_2023/components/data_validation.py.
-- 32- update the pipeline with create a "stage_02_data_validation.py"
+- 31- update the pipeline with create a "stage_02_data_validation.py"
-- 33- Add code in "main.py" for "Data Validation stage" and then test it and before that delete a artifacts folder.
+- 32- Add code in "main.py" for "Data Validation stage" and then test it and before that delete a artifacts folder.
-- 34- Run a code in GitBash-----> python main.py------> see artifacts folder.
+- 33- Run a code in GitBash-----> python main.py------> see artifacts folder.

+### Data transformation :
+- 34- create a "03_data_transformation.ipynb" in research folder.
+- 35- first update config.yaml
+- 36-